 The School of Nursing is accredited by the Commission on Collegiate Nursing Education (CCNE) and approved by the California Board of Registered Nursing (BRN).

 The undergraduate program has been accredited by the Board of Registered Nursing since 1956 and was accredited by the National League for Nursing/National League for Nursing Accrediting Commission from 1961 to 2003.
-In addition, the school also received accreditation by the Commission of Collegiate Nursing Education since 2003.
+In addition, the Baccalaureate degree in Nursing, Master's degree in Nursing and the Family Nurse Practitioner degree at SF State, School of Nursing are accredited by the Commission on Collegiate Nursing Education since 2003.

 All students, regardless of chosen emphasis, will complete community health practicums in the pre-licensure phase of the program.
 In accord with the SF State mission, the School of Nursing is dedicated to the practice of social justice.
 As a result, we have an unwavering commitment to reducing health disparities in our local communities.
 To fulfill that commitment, most of our community health practicums are located in underserved San Francisco neighborhoods.
 While work in these communities may be challenging, we believe that the experience prepares our students to become productive, ethical and active citizens.